-After ten years of training in Tae-Kwon-Do, Josh joined the Bujinkan Madison Dojo in 2007 while a student at UW-Madison.
-In April 2014, he passed his go-dan test administered by Noguchi sensei.
-He travels to multiple seminars around the Midwest to train each year, as well as to Japan occasionally.
-Outside of training, Josh works as an Ice Core Drill Engineer, designing drill equipment for aiding polar research.
+After ten years of training in Tae-Kwon-Do, Zoe joined the Bujinkan Madison Dojo in 2007 while a student at UW-Madison.
+In April 2014, she passed her go-dan test administered by Noguchi sensei.
+She travels to multiple seminars around the Midwest to train each year, as well as to Japan occasionally.
+Outside of training, Zoe works as a Technical Solutions Engineer.

-Josh does his best to pass on the skills and concepts of the Bujinkan in the most complete and effective way possible, following the example of his Bujinkan teacher – Michael Russell – as well as Soke and the Shihan in Japan.
+Zoe does her best to pass on the skills and concepts of the Bujinkan in the most complete and effective way possible, following the example of her Bujinkan teacher – Michael Russell – as well as Soke and the Shihan in Japan.

-Josh encourages fellow students to recognize that there is a process to studying the Bujinkan properly and that one must fully participate in that process, without cutting corners, to gain a true and useful grasp of the art.
-He tries to orient instruction toward a combination of practical application and traditional forms by people with a wide variety of physical strengths, types, and/or limitations.
+Zoe encourages fellow students to recognize that there is a process to studying the Bujinkan properly and that one must fully participate in that process, without cutting corners, to gain a true and useful grasp of the art.
+She tries to orient instruction toward a combination of practical application and traditional forms by people with a wide variety of physical strengths, types, and/or limitations.

-Sara has been training at the Bujinkan Madison Dojo since 2014.
-She has been assisting as an instructor since January 2018.
+Ben has been training at the Bujinkan Madison Dojo since 2018.
+He has been assisting as an instructor since June 2019.